 In today’s education climate, it’s difficult for teachers to completely meet the needs of students like William.
 Classes are large and diverse, and it’s just not possible for teachers to give every single child the one-to-one attention they need.
 The emphasis in many schools is on mastering learning objectives and taking a series of tests.
 But William needs a different kind of support.

 As we continue to meet over the next few weeks, I encourage William’s thinking and his ideas, helping him make connections between the world of Minecraft and the way stories are made.
+Luckily Minecraft is a world that you can connect to with other people – through minecraft hosting servers – who you may want to join your story.
 I read him picture books and short stories, Julie Brinckloe’s Fireflies, Jane Yolen’s Owl Moon, Cynthia Rylant’s “Spaghetti.”
 I teach him about beginnings, middles, and ends using these texts, and ask him to identify the characters, their personalities, and the problems they face.